LenaDias/imgd4000-2025/development_portfolio.md

 # IMGD 4000 - Development Portfolio
-You may optionally submit a development portfolio for 15% of your final grade.
+You may optionally submit a development portfolio as part of the Additional Tech Assignments.
 This portfolio should outline, in detail, your development work on your group project.
 Please describe:

 1. Your role in the project